AmigaPorts/ACE/docs/programming/hello_world.md

 target_link_libraries(${TARGET_NAME} ace)
 ```

-Compile it by launching `make`.
+Once you have that done, compile it.
 Put your executable in UAE or real hardware
 and launch it.
 Observe that `game.log` has been created in the same directory
 as executable - it has lots of lines showing things done by the engine,
 among them two lines specified by you with `logWrite`.